Civil - General Information and Usage

-Use the links on the left side of the webpage to search by name, case number, or filing date.
+Hover over the menu above or click the links to the right to search by name, case number, or filing date.
 Name searches and document downloads will requirement payment of public access fees to reimburse the Court for the costs of providing public access to its electronic records1.
 You may come to the court and access the case information online through one of the court’s kiosks free of charge (requests for printed copies will be charged at the rate published in the Court’s Fee Schedule).

 Please be advised that it may take up to 72 hours after a document is processed for it to appear here.
 If the document was processed more than 72 hours ago and you still cannot find the case or documents for which you are searching, please contact the Civil Records Unit at (916) 874-7186.

 For case files/documents not available through the Public Case Access System, please contact the Civil Records Unit at (916) 874-7186 or select the following link, Copies of a File or Status of a Case, for information on accessing the hard-copy case file and its contents.

 Case documents are displayed in PDF format and may be viewed, saved and printed from this web site using Adobe Acrobat Reader®.
 If you do not have Adobe Acrobat Reader®, you may download the application for free from Adobe's Web Site.

 Copyright and other proprietary rights may apply to filed documents, absent an express grant of additional rights by the holder of the copyright or other proprietary right.
 Take notice that: